dnsimple/dnsimple-support/content/articles/url-record.markdown

 ## Match-based URL redirects

 You currently cannot configure a redirect target that includes a back-reference (match) from the redirect source.
-For example, the following redirects will not work:
+For example, the following redirects will not work as expected:

     *.foo.com to bar.com/$1
     *.foo.com to $1.bar.com